Girisssh/ToDoListJava/README.md

 Clear Completed Tasks: Remove all tasks marked as done.
 Dynamic Task Numbering: Tasks are automatically renumbered after any addition or removal.
 Custom Styling: Includes custom colors and fonts for better visuals.
-Technologies Used
+Technologies Used:
-Java
+1)Java
-Swing Library for the GUI
+2)Swing Library for the GUI